Sign In

 Alabama Living Will Requirements

-Posted on: September 14th, 2022 by EOS Healthcare Marketing
+Posted on: September 14th, 2022 by Chad Hill

 While the terms living will advance directive and even healthcare power of attorney are often used interchangeably, they are, in fact, different legal documents.
 It’s also important to note that a living will is completely different from a last will and testament.
 A last will and testament is a document to help inform others regarding your final wishes related to your estate and possessions.
 A living will is a legal document that informs healthcare professionals and loved ones about the type and level of medical intervention related to your end-of-life care.
 It’s designed to make sure you are heard even when you can no longer advocate for yourself.
 Every state has different requirements regarding what needs to be included in a living will and how it needs to be created.
 Alabama laws include regulations on how to create a living will, when it can be revoked, and what types of treatment options doctors can refuse.